 sour cream, optional

-1. Remove the onion skin and dice up the onion.
-Add 3 tablespoon olive oil to a large pot over medium heat and add onion.
-Saute the onion for 4 minutes until translucent.
+1. Dice onion, set aside.
+Add 1 tablespoon of olive oil to a large pot and place over medium heat and add onion.
+Saute onion for 4 minutes until translucent.

-7. Ladle the soup into bowls and dollop with sour cream.
+5. Ladle soup into bowls and dollop with sour cream.
 Enjoy!